deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Difficult, if she's struggling now…"

-"You know, if you two worry about Warhorse's love life too much, we're gonna wind up with THREE guys off their game."
+"You know, if you two worry about WARHORSE's love life too much, we're gonna wind up with THREE guys off their game."
 Vandenberg commented, joining them.

 "He'll be okay for now."
-Baseball said.
+BASEBALL said.
 "He just got a making up email."

 "Good, 'cause I know the old man's noticed."
 Rebar joined them on the couch, which was already about at its limit.
 Something cracked deep